Topics Map > Features and Functionality

 Skype in Outlook on the web

-Skype for Business within Outlook on the web allows an Office 365 user the ability to instant message (IM) with other Office 365 users.
+Skype within Outlook on the web allows an Office 365 user the ability to instant message (IM) with other Office 365 users.
 Learn more.

 Microsoft StaffHub is a cloud-based platform designed for employees whose job requires them to be on their feet or on the go.
 Examples include baristas, hair stylists, waiters, bus drivers, and so on.
 Microsoft StaffHub helps you create and manage work shifts, share files, and communicate important information with team members.
 It's available to Office 365 for business subscribers and comes with a web app for managers and mobile app for employees.
 Learn more.